Customize a project using an inherited process

 - Change the process used by a project

-- You must have an organization created in VSTS.
+- You must have an organization created in Azure DevOps Services.
 If you haven't created one yet, do that now.

 Choose Previous navigation when you see a top-level, blue-bar.
 Choose New navigation if you see a vertical sidebar or if you enabled the New Navigation preview feature.
-The vertical sidebar along with other navigational features are enabled when the New Navigation preview feature has been enabled for the signed-in user or the VSTS organization.
-To learn how to use the web portal effectively, see Navigation Basics.
+The vertical sidebar along with other navigational features are enabled when the New Navigation preview feature has been enabled for the signed-in user or the Azure DevOps Services organization.
+To learn how to use the web portal effectively, see Web portal navigation.

 As you customize an inherited process, all projects that use that process will update automatically to reflect the customizations.
 For this reason, we recommend that you create a test process and test project when you have a number of customizations to make in order to test the customizations prior to rolling them out to your organization.
 To learn more, see Create and manage inherited processes.